Table Of Content

 Like all Blue Cat Audio plug-ins, Blue Cat's MB-7 Mixer uses a skinnable user interface.
 It means that the appearance and behavior of the user interface can be entirely customized.

 Especially with third party skins, the experience may be quite different from the one offered by the default skins that we provide.
 However, our plug-ins and our skinning engine have several standard features that will be available whatever your favorite skin.
-This is what is described in this chapter.

 More information about custom skins can be found in the skins section.

-Main Toolbar and Menu
+The Main Toolbar

-In some skins, an optional toolbar gives you access to the some of the functionalities of the main menu.
+In most skins, an optional toolbar at the top of the user interface gives you access to the main options and settings of the plug-in:

 Commands

 - Undo/Redo: undo or redo the latest modifications.
-This includes all changes made to the current preset settings.
+This includes all changes made to the current preset settings such as MIDI or automation preferences.

 - Presets Settings: open the presets settings window.
-It enables you to change the skin and MIDI settings for the current preset.
+It lets you change the skin, MIDI and automation settings for the current preset.

 - Global Settings: open the global settings window.
-It enables you to change the skin and MIDI settings that are used by default in all instances of the plug-in.
+It lets you change the skin, MIDI and automation settings that are used by default in all instances of the plug-in (if not overridden by the current preset).

 - User Manual: open this user manual.